finnito/Science/content/12phy/as91173/markdown/motors-and-inductors.md

 ### Understanding Check 2

+When the magnet has just left the bottom of the tube, in which sense does the current flow, again when viewed from above the top of the tube?

+---

 The current will be in the opposite sense now, i.e. clockwise.
 When the South pole leaves, Lenz's Law says that there must be a South pole induced at the bottom end of the tube, producing a force on the magnet in the upward direction, opposing its downwards motion.